Byzantine rhetoric: The Dark Ages

 This period includes the formation of the Hermogenean corpus and associated commentary traditions.
 These include Sopater of Apamea and Syrianus's commentaries of Hermogenes.
 Some commentaries compare rhetoric with philosophy.

 After Iconoclasm

-After the Iconoclasm, Byzantine scholars collected manuscripts of Greek rhetoricians such as Dionysius of Halicarnassus, Menander Rhetor, and Alexander Numenius.
+After the Iconoclast period, Byzantine scholars collected manuscripts of Greek rhetoricians such as Dionysius of Halicarnassus, Menander Rhetor, and Alexander Numenius.
 Some important Byzantine figures from this period include Photius, John Geometres, and John of Sardis.

-11th and 12th Centuries
+11th and 12th centuries

 This is the period of the Comnenan emperors.
 Important Byzantine figures from this period include Michael Psellus, Nikephoros Basilakes, Gregory Pardos of Corinth, and Euthymios Zigabenos.
 This period includes important epideictic speeches for the emperor called basilikoi logoi, many of which compare emperors to King David.

 The Paleologan Era

 This is the period of the Paleologan emperors.
 The influence of the Latin administration prompted translations of Latin works into Greek and a reluctant return to Aristotle.
 Important Byzantine figures include Theodore Metochites, Maximus Planudes, Nikephoras Choumnos, George Gemistius Plethon, and George of Trebizond.
 Theodore Metochites and Nikephoras Choumnos are known for their debates over the value of stylistic obscurity.
 George of Trebizond is known for introducing Hermogenes to the West; his works contribute to the development of Renaissance rhetoric.